libp2p/specs/connections/README.md

 ![see multistream.plantuml for diagram source](multistream.svg)

 Let's walk through the diagram above.
-The peer initiating the connection is called the **Dialer**, and the peer accepting the connection is the **Listener**.
+The peer initiating the connection is called the **Initiator**, and the peer accepting the connection is the **Responder**.

-The Dialer first opens a channel to the Listener.
+The Initiator first opens a channel to the Responder.
 This channel could either be a new connection or a new stream multiplexed over an existing connection.

 Next, both peers will send the multistream protocol id to establish that they